Tracing Annie Hibbitt's Deep Ancestral Roots Through Her Dad's Y-DNA

 Z36747 - Age of clade approx.: 452 AD (range: 96 BC - 927 AD).
 YFull gives a formation date of 1850 ybp (years before present), thus approximately 167 AD.

-There's currently a gap between our Z36747 ancestors and our known Hibbitt lineage from Rutland.
-As additional data comes in from more Y-DNA testers, we may learn more about the Z36747 clade.
+As additional data comes in from more Y-DNA testers, we may learn more about the Z36747 clade, and any new subclades yet to be formed below it, as well as hopefully discovering who our true ancestor was.
 Dad has some novel variants in his Big Y test which may tell us more in the future if another Big Y tester has the same variant(s).

 - John Hybit (6 x Great-grandfather) - Married Sarah Peesegood in 1712, Mary Bottom in 1720 and Ann Tubbs in 1732, all in Exton, Rutland.
 Buried in 1763 at Exton.